 b.
 There is also a less-technical version of this article here.

 b.
-This article also notes that human/ape genetic similarities might result from common design rather than common descent.
+These articles explain that functional human/ape genetic similarities might result from common design rather than common descent.

 c.
-This piece asks what is the metric for demonstrating Darwinian evolution based upon genetic similarity.
+The two pieces also ask what is the metric for demonstrating Darwinian evolution based upon genetic similarity.
 There doesn’t seem to be one, and the argument often appears arbitrary.

 d.
 In fact there are some parts of our genome, such as the human y chromosome, that are radically different from the chimp genome.
 For details, see: “Recent Genetic Research Shows Chimps More Distant From Humans, Neanderthals Closer.”